Chania or Heraklion: Which Crete City to Visit?

 As you stroll along the waterfront, you’ll see two of the icons, the lighthouse of Chania, rebuilt by the Egyptians in the 19th century, and the Yiali Tzami.
 Known as the sea mosque, it was built in the 17th century during the Ottoman occupation of Greece and now houses unique art exhibits.

-As you stroll the waterfront, you’ll see the Venetian boat sheds that now house the Maritime Museum of Crete, and a full-size replica of a Minoan ship.
+You’ll also see the Venetian boat sheds that now house the Maritime Museum of Crete, and a full-size replica of a Minoan ship.
 This boat is a replica of the bronze-age vessels that sailed the Eastern Mediterranean, millennia ago.

 As you explore the streets of the old town, do look out for Byzantine and Minoan ruins.
 These archaeological sites offer fascinating glimpses of ages past, as well as cosy places for the town’s cats to hide away from the midday sun.